-We have various manufacturing agreements to support our commercial and clinical product supply requirements.
+The Company has various manufacturing agreements to support our commercial and clinical product supply requirements.

 We rely on Lonza, a third party manufacturer, to produce a portion of commercial and clinical quantities of our commercial and clinical drug substance requirements.
-We have firm orders with Lonza, with remaining total non-cancellable future commitments of approximately \$25.4 million through 2023.
+We have firm orders with Lonza, with remaining total non-cancellable future commitments of approximately \$25.4 million through 2023 of which \$3.5 million was paid during the second quarter of 2021.
 If we terminate certain firm orders with Lonza without cause, we will be required to pay for drug substance scheduled for manufacture under our arrangement.